bohdanpodzihun/studyingJS/README.md

  This one shows output only in console.
 Here is example of using "for in" by sorting through an array of movies
 4) Guess The Word --
  Also a little game.
 Here is random word that y can try to guess by finding letters of this word
+5) Modal window --
+ Opening and closing modal windows using button